exvrona/exvrona/README.md

 - 👀 I’m interested in UI/UX
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on UI/UX projects and other projects which will help me gain more skills
-- 📫 Instagram : @margaretb.b LinkedIn: Margaret Bano-Bioh  Twitter: @exvrona
+- 📫 E-mail:margaret.banobioh@gmail.com   Instagram:@margaretb.b   LinkedIn:Margaret Bano-Bioh

 <!---
 exvrona/exvrona is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.